 This is the latest design.
 It hasn’t made it on to shirts yet, so this is its first official appearance.

-So, there you have all but the first shirt, which I couldn’t find a digital file for.
+So, with these last two designs finally done, you have all but the first shirt, which I couldn’t find a digital file for.